Do you have Views but no Customer Purchases on Amazon?

-You’ve listed your item on Amazon but you’re not getting any sales.
+You’ve listed your item on Amazon but you’re not getting any sales, or you’ve had a big drop in sales.
 What’s the problem?

 There could be a couple things.
 The amazon reports in Seller Central can show you views to your listings, but if you’re not getting any purchases, it could be for a couple reasons: